 For women not considered to be at risk for familial/hereditary breast cancer, an evaluation of other elements of risk that contribute to increased breast cancer risk is recommended.
 These include demographic factors such as female gender, age, and ethnicity/race.
-There is an increased incidence of BRCA1/2 mutation reported in women of Ashkenazi Jewish decent.33 It also includes reproductive history.
-Strong risk factors linked to reproductive history include nulliparity, prolonged interval between menarche and age at first live birth (eg, early menarche or late age of first live birth), and current use of menopausal hormone therapy (HT).
-34-38
+There is an increased incidence of BRCA1/2 mutation reported in women of Ashkenazi Jewish decent.32

+Reproductive history is another factor to consider.
+Risk factors linked to reproductive history include nulliparity, 33-35 prolonged interval between menarche and age at first live birth (eg, early menarche or late age at first live birth), 33-35 onset of menarche at a younger age, or onset of menopause at older age.
+36,37

 Body mass index (BMI) is an independent risk factor for breast cancer, especially in Caucasian women.
-Several studies have established the association between high BMI and adult weight gain and increased risk for breast cancer in postmenopausal women.
-This increase in risk has been attributed to increase in circulating endogenous estrogen levels from fat tissue.
-In addition, the association between BMI and risk for postmenopausal breast cancer is stronger for hormone-positive tumors.
-In addition, the association between BMI and risk for postmenopausal breast cancer is stronger for hormone-positive tumors.

-Lifestyle factors such as current or prior HT,38 alcohol consumption,48-50 and, to a lesser extent, smoking^{51,52} also contribute to the risk of developing breast cancer.
+Several studies have established the association between high BMI and adult weight gain and increased risk for breast cancer in postmenopausal women.38-48 This increase in risk has been attributed to increase in circulating endogenous estrogen levels from fat tissue.44-46 In addition, the association between BMI and risk for postmenopausal breast cancer is stronger for hormone-positive tumors.40-43 A meta-analysis of more than 1000 epidemiologic studies looked at cancer risk with excess body fat.
+Women with higher BMI experienced an increased risk of postmenopausal breast cancer (relative risk [RR] 1.1 per 5 BMI units, 95% CI 1.1-1.2).49 Lifestyle factors such as current or prior hormone therapy (HT),50-54 alcohol consumption,^{48,55-62} and, to a lesser extent, smoking^{63,64} also contribute to the risk of developing breast cancer.